-A French law known as the "loi Sapin" (droit relatif à la transparence, à la lutte contre la corruption et à la modernisation de la vie économique), adopted by the French parliament on November 9, 2016 and currently under review by the French Conseil Constitutionnel, introduces a new type of unsecured securities which rank senior to subordinated securities (including the Notes).
+Moreover, the French law known as the "loi Sapin" (relatif à la transparence, à la lutte contre la corruption et à la modernisation de la vie économique) that entered into force on December 11, 2016, has created a new ranking for "senior non preferred notes".
+Pursuant to this amendment, Article L.613-30-3 of the French Monetary and Financial Code provides that debt securities, securities, that are "non structured" debt securities (to be defined in a further decree), issued by any French credit institution as from the date of entry into force of the law with a minimum maturity of one year and whose terms and conditions provide that their ranking is as set forth in paragraph 4° of Article L.613-30-3, shall rank junior to any other non-subordinated liability but senior to any subordinated obligations (such as the Notes) of such credit institution in a judicial liquidation proceeding.
 Holders of the Notes will be subordinated to the holders of such securities that will be issued by the Issuer as well as to any other holders of securities ranking senior to the Notes in any liquidation proceedings.